ash0080/gun.doc.cn/Sharding.md

 Ironically, despite the scalability of the cloud's storage, people still deploy and shard databases across finite drives on these providers.
 This results in sharding still being a common practice, but has the following two unfortunate disadvantages with only one advantage:

- - **A.** You pay for compute time as well as the total allocated storage cost rather than storage used
+ - **A.** You pay for compute time as well as the total allocated storage cost rather than storage used.
  - **B.** You still need devops and sysadmin expertise to configure and coordinate shard keys and boxes.
  - **C.** With the advantage of not getting locked into any proprietary virtualization system.